thokall/test1/vt17/index.md

 [//]: # (# Description)

-This course provides a practical introduction to the R programming language.
-The material is somewhat adapted to an life scientist audience and the target audience have an interest in using R for their data analysis, but there is no need with prior knowledge in R or other programming languages.
+This course provides a practical introduction to the writing of [Python](//www.python.org/) programs for the complete novice.
+Participants are lead through the core aspects of Python illustrated by a series of example programs.
+Upon completion of the course, attentive participants will be able to write simple Python programs from scratch and to customize more complex code to fit their needs.

+> The craft of programming is about taking design decisions to avoid
+> overwhelming complexity and permit easy maintenance over time,
+> insuring reliability (which goes beyond debugging) and utilizing
+> computer resources efficiently.

+* The course is suitable for complete beginners and assumes no prior programming experience (beyond the ability to use a text editor).
+* A very basic knowledge of UNIX would be an advantage, such as navigating through folders and issuing commands at a shell prompt.
+We will not teach Unix in detail: Other course are available at SciLifeLab for it.

 > Before the first lecture, we require you to follow
 > these [preliminary steps](preliminary).